Backlash (2017)

-The 2017 Backlash was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 13th Backlash and took place on May 21, 2017, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, held exclusively for wrestlers from the promotion's SmackDown brand division.
-This was the second Backlash event to be held at this venue after the 2001 event.
+The 2017 Backlash was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's main roster brand, SmackDown.
+It was the 13th Backlash and took place on May 21, 2017, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Jinder Mahal defeated Randy Orton to win his first WWE Championship, becoming the first wrestler of Indian descent to win the title.
-In other prominent matches, Kevin Owens retained the United States Championship against AJ Styles, and The Usos defeated Breezango to retain the SmackDown Tag Team Championship.
+In other prominent matches, Kevin Owens retained the United States Championship against AJ Styles, and The Usos (Jey Uso and Jimmy Uso) defeated Breezango (Fandango and Tyler Breeze) to retain the SmackDown Tag Team Championship.
 The event was also notable for the televised main roster in-ring debut of Shinsuke Nakamura, who defeated Dolph Ziggler in the opening bout.

+This was the second Backlash held at the Allstate Arena, after the 2001 event, and it returned Backlash to the springtime, after the 2016 event was held in September.
+This was also the final brand-exclusive Backlash, as although the 2018 event was originally planned to be Raw-exclusive, brand-exclusive PPV and livestreaming events for the main roster were discontinued following WrestleMania 34 in April that year.

 Production

 Background

-The event was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, marking the second Backlash held at this venue after the 2001 event.
+The 13th Backlash was the second time for the event to be held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, after 2001.

-Backlash is a recurring professional wrestling event that was established by WWE in 1999.
+Backlash is a professional wrestling event that was established by WWE in 1999.
 It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016.
+The event was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2016.
 The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania, but this theme was dropped with its revival in 2016.
-Announced on March 6, 2017, the 2017 event was the 13th Backlash and was scheduled to be held on May 21, 2017, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, which was the first Backlash to be held in May since the 2005 event, as well as the second Backlash held at this venue after the 2001 event.
-After the reintroduction of the brand extension in mid-2016, the 2016 event featured wrestlers exclusively from the SmackDown brand, with the 2017 event also being SmackDown-exclusive.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Announced on March 6, 2017, the 13th Backlash was scheduled to be held on May 21, 2017, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, which was the second Backlash to be held in May, after the 2005 event, subsequently returning Backlash to the springtime after the 2016 event was held in September, and it was also the second Backlash held at this venue, after the 2001 event.
+Like the 2016 event, it featured wrestlers exclusively from the SmackDown brand.
 Tickets went on sale on March 18 through Ticketmaster.